WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

 ![Diagram of a schema with a reference four choices below the schema root before pointing to an external infinite loop](/assets/fourdeepoption.png)

-With proper design, this product flake rate could be made 100% deterministic under test (see <a href="https://waynemroseberry.github.io/2024/01/29/Caught-myself-in-a-fragile-unit-test-bad-habit.html">
+With proper design, error detection rate could be made 100% deterministic under test (see <a href="https://waynemroseberry.github.io/2024/01/29/Caught-myself-in-a-fragile-unit-test-bad-habit.html">
 prior article</a> where I describe how I achieve inversion of control via dependency injection of the code that makes decisions).
+We would write the test such that the mock forces evaluation down the path where the loop begins.

-But a dilemma arises because even if the test can invoke this failure condition on demand, a design decision to defer flake detection to when the data is being generated forces us to accept that inconsistent behavior (as per a dice roll) is by design.
+The problem is that even if the test can invoke this failure condition on deterministically, a design decision to defer flake detection to when the data is being generated forces us to accept that inconsistent behavior (as per a dice roll) is by design for end users.
 The end user will sometimes see a failure, and sometimes not, and so long as we commit to this design, there is nothing which will change that.

+If we decide we cannot accept an unpredictable failure event for end users, a flaky product experience, we are going to have to change the design.
+Either we evaluate schema for loops prior to generating data (e.g. at schema definition time), or we take the performance hit at data generation time to front load the evaluation to make failure happen every time.